How To Become A Health Information Manager

 A health information manager keeps all patient records safe and secure.
 You must see to it that only those personnel who are authorized to do so have access to the institution’s database.
 You must maintain patient records, always seeing to it that these are complete and correct.
 Accuracy is very important in this job since the records could be used for research purpose or in endeavors that help the organization maintain the quality of its products or services.

 Health information managers are classified by the US Bureau of Labor Statistics as a type of medical and health services manager.
 Included in this category are clinical administrators, nursing home administrators and assistant administrators.
 The role of medical and health services managers lies in the planning, direction and coordination of various services in the healthcare setting.

 In order to do your job as a health information manager successfully, you need to be updated with the latest developments on health information systems.
 Information technology evolves quickly and security measures that were considered new last year may not give the organization the same degree of database protection this year.
-Moreover, you should know about existing laws and any proposed regulations in the cyber security space that could potentially impact the safety and security of the patient records you protect.
+You should know about existing laws and any proposed regulations in the cyber security space that could potentially impact the safety and security of the patient records you protect.
 You should also work on making your organization’s information technology processes and operations more efficient and responsive to the needs of both the personnel and customers who will use it.